atlassian/atlassian-connect-example-app-node/src/content/authentication.md

 Knowledge of JWT is a prerequisite.
 Check out the [Understanding JWT](https://developer.atlassian.com/cloud/bitbucket/understanding-jwt-for-apps/) for apps page if you are unfamiliar with JWT.

-For more details on how to create a jwt token, see [Creating a JWT Token](https://developer.atlassian.com/cloud/bitbucket/understanding-jwt-for-apps/#creating-a-jwt-token).
+For more details on how to create a JWT token, see [Creating a JWT Token](https://developer.atlassian.com/cloud/bitbucket/understanding-jwt-for-apps/#creating-a-jwt-token).

 **Exposing a service**